Let’s say you are in the market for a mobile phone. Does this sound like a possible approach?

 It is essential to distill all those free-word comments into a few keywords that describe us first.

-Let’s head to monkeylearn.com and create a keyword list.
-I’d also recommend creating a word cloud.
-Both serve the same purpose but are useful to see side-by-side.
+Time to head to monkeylearn.com and create a keyword list.
+Yan also create a word cloud.
+Both serve the same purpose – it’s good to see two views, though.

 Now pick the top 5 keywords and compare them against our inventory from earlier.
 These are your critical visible leader traits and belong to the room I in our Friend Johari’s house if they match.
 There may be some at variance (your team has a different view) – put those in-room II.